thephpleague/tactician/installation.md

 Sorry, a provider is on our roadmap but we're short-handed.
 If you'd like to help out, [please get in touch](https://github.com/thephpleague/tactician/issues)!

 ## Third-Party Framework Adapters
 These adapters are maintained by other devs outside of Tactician.
-That's doesn't mean they're of lesser quality, only that they're maintained by other talented devs at this time.
+That doesn't mean they're of lesser quality, only that they're maintained by other talented devs at this time.

 ### Silex
 [Prasetyo Wicaksono](https://github.com/Atriedes) is actively maintaining a [Silex service provider for Tactician](https://github.com/Atriedes/tactician-service-provider).